Somaliland: Somaliland campaign

-The Somaliland Campaign, also called the Anglo-Somali War or the Dervish War, was a series of military expeditions that took place between 1900 and 1920 in the Horn of Africa, pitting the Dervishes led by Mohammed Abdullah Hassan (nicknamed the "Mad Mullah") against the British.
-The British were assisted in their offensives by the Ethiopians and Italians.
-During the First World War (1914–1918), Hassan also received aid from the Ottomans, Germans, and, for a time, from Emperor Iyasu V of Ethiopia.
-The conflict ended when the British aerially bombed the Dervish capital of Taleh in February 1920.
+The Somaliland Campaign, also called the Anglo-Somali War or the Dervish War, was a series of military expeditions that took place between 1900 and 1920 in the Horn of Africa, pitting the Dervishes led by Somali religious leader Mohammed Abdullah Hassan (nicknamed the "Mad Mullah") against the British Empire.
+The British were assisted in their offensives by Ethiopia and Italy.
+During World War I (1914–1918), Hassan also received aid from the Turkey, Germany, and, for a time, from Emperor Iyasu V of Ethiopia.
+The conflict ended with the British Somaliland campaign (1920), when the British aerially bombed the Dervish capital of Taleh in February 1920.

-The Fifth Expedition of the Somaliland campaign in 1920 was the final British expedition against the Dervish forces of Mohammed Abdullah Hassan, the Somali religious leader.
+The Fifth Expedition in 1920 was the final British expedition against the Dervishes.
 Although most of the combat took place in January of the year, British troops had begun preparations for the assault as early as November 1919.
 The British forces included elements of the Royal Air Force and the Somaliland Camel Corps.
 After three weeks of battle, Hassan's Dervishes were defeated, bringing an effective end to their 20-year resistance.
 It was one of the bloodiest and longest militant movements in sub-Saharan Africa during the colonial era, one that overlapped with World War I. The battles between various sides over two decades killed nearly a third of Somaliland's population and ravaged the local economy.

-The Italian conquest of British Somaliland was a military campaign in East Africa, which took place in August 1940 between the forces of Italy and those of several British and Commonwealth countries.
+The Italian conquest of British Somaliland was a military campaign in East Africa, which took place in August 1940 between the forces of Italy and British and Commonwealth countries.
 The Italian attack was part of the East African campaign.